jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 Sometimes, you need to randomly shuffle the contents of a list: for example, to change the order of the words in the original list.
-To do this, you can generate different word positions from the original list and build a new one, or use the built-in function [`shuffled`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/shuffled.html):
+To do that, you can either generate different word positions from the original list and build a new one or use the built-in function [`shuffled`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/shuffled.html):

   ```kotlin